ayu5H6/Weather-App/README.md

 Features:

-City Input: Users can enter the name of any city to fetch the current weather data.
+City Input: Users can enter the name of any city to fetch the current weather data.<br/>
-Temperature: Displays the current temperature of the entered city.
+Temperature: Displays the current temperature of the entered city.<br/>
-Humidity: Shows the current humidity level.
+Humidity: Shows the current humidity level.<br/>
-Weather Emoji: Provides a visual representation of the weather condition.
+Weather Emoji: Provides a visual representation of the weather condition.<br/>
-Weather Description: Offers a brief text description of the weather.
+Weather Description: Offers a brief text description of the weather.<br/>

 Technologies Used:

-HTML: For structuring the content.
+HTML: For structuring the content.<br/>
-CSS: For styling the application.
+CSS: For styling the application.<br/>
-JavaScript: For handling the dynamic behavior and API interactions.
+JavaScript: For handling the dynamic behavior and API interactions.<br/>